Key Features of Effective Digital Evidence Management Systems

 Inability to Meet Compliance Standards

-Compliance with legal standards like CJIS is a key challenge in digital evidence management.
-These regulations set strict guidelines for storing, accessing, and disposing of digital evidence.
-Non-compliance can result in severe penalties.
+Meeting legal and regulatory standards such as CJIS is a significant challenge in digital evidence management.
+These regulations impose strict requirements for evidence storage, access, and retention, and non-compliance can lead to severe penalties.

 Difficulties in Ensuring Evidence Integrity and Admissibility